JackMcKew/jackmckew.dev/content/2020/python-bytes-packages/python-bytes-packages.md

 # Interesting Tidbits

 > There was one episode that referenced some amazing examples of GUIs built in Tkinter, unfortunately I have been unable to find it again.
 My note that I had down was `63 GUIs in Tkinter`.
+EDIT: Thank you [Anton Alekseev](https://github.com/antonalekseev) for helping me find this!
+[Tkinter Examples](#great-examples-of-tkinter)
 > Using --prompt to name your virtualenv for easy identification later on is something I use widely now. [https://pythonbytes.fm/episodes/show/168/race-your-donkey-car-with-python](https://pythonbytes.fm/episodes/show/168/race-your-donkey-car-with-python)
 > [Python Graph Gallery](https://python-graph-gallery.com/) is an amazing resource for examples of already made data visualisations.
 > [Type hints for busy programmers](https://inventwithpython.com/blog/2019/11/24/type-hints-for-busy-python-programmers/) is a great resource for understanding what type hints are and why you should use them.